WithaY23/SB-CSE337/Assignment3/README.md

+**NOTE**
+THESE ALL REQUIRE THE PROGRAM NAME AS THE FIRST ENTRY TO THE COMMAND LINE USING './'.
+THESE ARE SHELl FILES
+Ex:
+./c_mover.sh dirA dirB

 c_mover.sh:
 Move .c files from directory A to directory B while maintaining directory structure, require user approval for more than three files.
 Creates destination directory B if it does not exist and handles other errors

+Input: dirA dirB

 *+Commented thoroughly, elaborating purpose of code *+Spaced well to clarify more elaborate code